jan-brabec/undulating_fibers/readme.txt

-# Undulating structures
+# Time‐dependent diffusion in undulating thin fibers: Impact on axon diameter estimation

-Supplementary code to the manuscript: "Time-dependent diffusion in undulating fibers: Impact on axon diameter estimation"
+* *Code to the article: Brabec, J., Lasič, S., & Nilsson, M. (2020).
+Time‐dependent diffusion in undulating thin fibers: Impact on axon diameter estimation.
+NMR in Biomedicine, 33(3), e4187.*

-This is the version after revision, see the code after initial submission in releases.
+* It is available to offer a tool to simulate own 1D pathways, to replot figures from the article but also to verify the code.

+* Analyzed using MATLAB 2020a.

-Contains 6 main branches:
+* Package contains 6 branches:
 1) Analytical: Analytical predictions
 2) Monte Carlo: Monte Carlo simulator of 1D-pathways
 3) Gaussian Sampling: Gaussian sampling simulator of 1D-pathways